This article is a prelude to our Thundra character profile.

 The earliest Femizonia material was published in 1971.
 Therefore, Janis Joplin’s posthumous-by-a-few-months album Pearl readily comes to mind.

 First version of Femizonia (1971)

 (This one appears before Thundra does, in Savage Tales.
 The B&W, non-comic-code comics magazine.
 At first, it didn’t seem to be set in the Marvel Multiverse.
 But it was soon confirmed that it was Thundra’s home reality.)

 A high-tech, XXIIIrd century with pseudo-Imperial-Roman architecture and politics.

 The female-dominated culture is nominally devoted to peace.
 Yet they seem to highly value killer instinct and skill at arms.

 The clothing is Barbarella-ish science fiction – very tight and showing a lot of skin.
-The male slaves run around bare-chested.
+The enslaved men run around bare-chested.

 (Many gender-conflict-based sci-fi futures back then were male gazey .
 With a bunch of statuesque chicks running around in bikinis.
 Who would’ve guessed ?)

 Women took over during the late XXIInd century.
 That was reportedly a reaction to an unsustainable patriarchal world of pollution, war, poverty, hatred and mass death.
 They wanted to put an end to this destructive folly.

 One country is called the United Sisterhood Alliance.
 Its motto is “Sexuality !
 Solidarity !
 Superiority !”.

 The beast-men are the descendants of the 90% of male children that get abandoned in the wilderness outside of the USA.
-The 10% remaining boys are allowed to grow up as slaves.
+The 10% remaining boys are enslaved.

-Though they are used as sex slaves, these males do not apparently have a reproductive purpose.
+Though they are used as sex workers, these males do not apparently have a reproductive purpose.
 The USA government instead keeps reserves of sperm in its Temple of Genetics.

 Presumably this stock of semen is genetically manipulated to ensure super-strong and healthy daughters.
 Which could also explain the strength of the beast-men in the wilds.